aydwi/chaos/README.md

 ## Warning - Please read before proceeding

-Running *chaos* is a **potentially destructive** action, and it can cause irreversible damage when important text (like cryptographic keys) is copied to clipboard without any visible indication that the text was modified.
+Running *chaos* is a **potentially destructive** action, and it can cause irreversible damage when important text (say a cryptographic key) is copied to clipboard without any visible indication that the text was modified.
 I wrote it as a proof-of-concept tool to show how easy it is for a rogue program to manipulate your system clipboard maliciously (after reading about a malicious [clipboard hijacker discovered in PyPI](https://medium.com/@bertusk/crydataptocurrency-clipboard-hijacker-discovered-in-pypi-repository-b66b8a534a8)), as well as a tool which can be used to play practical jokes on people, if that's your thing.

 It is not recommended to leave *chaos* running on a system for an extended period of time.
 Please use it judiciously, if you decide to do so.